You are currently viewing What are the New 7 Wonders of the World?

 Taj Mahal details (photo credit: Jovyn Chamb)

 This white marble mausoleum is a symbol of love and one of the finest examples of Islamic art and architecture, dating back almost 400 years.
-I visited the Taj Mahal this summer and this monument is really impressive to see, whether you are a fan of architecture or not.
-It’s a massive building and it’s another one definitely worth visiting.
+I enjoyed my visit to the Taj Mahal, even though I was a bit underwhelmed due to a trip I had done in another country before.
+Of course, this monument is really impressive to see, whether you are a fan of architecture or not.
+It’s a massive building, and it’s another one definitely worth visiting.

 Christ the Redeemer (photo credit: Raphael Nogueira)